H3kapoo/Node-Graphing-UNI-LICENCE/README.md

 ### Command Schema
 The command schema is used by the parsing stage to make sure the user inputted the right options with their according parameters as the creator of the command intended.
 The schema is the first user validation stage the inputted command goes thru.
 #### Layout of schema
-The command schema will always be composed of 3 main things:
+The command schema will always be composed of 2.5 main things:
 <ol>
   <li>the name of the command</li>
   <li>an array containing some mandatory parameters that the user is forced to input</li>
-  <li>the options themselves with the corresponding argument type</li>
+  <li>the options themselves with the corresponding argument type (optional) </li>
 </ol>
 Should look something like this: